s4t4n/FS22_CVT_Addon/README.md

 https://discord.gg/mktV7jpNzp

 Known issues:
-- multiplayer not in sync !
+- multiplayer not in sync with calculated transmisson and functions!
-- Error: Running LUA method 'packetReceived'. dataS/scripts/utils/Utils.lua(461) : attempt to call upvalue 'newFunc' (a nil value)
- (perhaps Utils.getFilname wrong usage?)

 LessMotorBrakeforce to new Edition CVT_Addon